RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

       name: nginxinc.nginx
 ```

-Run the playbook with the command
+:boom: Now, run the playbook to install NGINX on your server in the lbservers group, use the command

 ```
 ansible-playbook -i hosts lb.yml